VictorPontual/VictorPontual/README.md

 - Experimenting with novel algorithms for data preprocessing and enhancement.

 ### 🌱 Currently Learning:
-- Advanced neural network architectures and techniques like GANs and transformers.
+- different neural network architectures (ResNets, Sequential, Convolutional, UNets, etc) and techniques like GANs and transformers.
 - More about reinforcement learning and its real-world applications.
 - Improving my skills in deploying AI models and making them scalable.